Rather than being lords, he went on to say, disciples are to be servants of one another and the greatest

 Throughout twenty centuries the church has virtually ignored these words.
 Probably with the best of

-the names of executives from kings, generals, captains, presidents, governors, secretaries, heads, and
+changed the names of executives from kings, generals, captains, presidents, governors, secretaries,

-Christians have so totally forgotten Jesus' words that they frequently have set up the world's pattern of
+Lord intended.
+Christians have so totally forgotten Jesus' words that they frequently have set up the

-government without bothering to change the names, and have operated churches, mission organizations,
+world's pattern of government without bothering to change the names, and have operated churches,

-youth organizations, schools, colleges, and seminaries, all in the name of Jesus Christ, but with
+mission organizations, youth organizations, schools, colleges, and seminaries, all in the name of Jesus

-presidents, directors, managers, heads and chiefs in no way different from corresponding secular
+Christ, but with presidents, directors, managers, heads and chiefs in no way different from

 It is probably too late to do much about altering the many structures that are commonly called "para-